 Damien has worked extensively with the leading English arbitration counsel, including Graham Dunning QC, Vernon Flynn QC, Joe Smouha QC, Steven Berry QC and David Wolfson QC, and has acted in arbitrations before most of the leading English and international arbitrators.

-While the substantive issues in Damien’s cases are often governed by English law, he also has extensive experience of handling cases governed by foreign law such as, for example, Manx, Cayman, French, Greek, Swedish, Ukrainian, Brazilian, Ghanaian, Syrian, Lebanese, Egyptian, UAE, DIFC and Qatari law.
+While the substantive issues in Damien’s cases are often governed by English law, he also has extensive experience of handling cases governed by foreign law such as, UAE, DIFC, Qatari, Australian, Manx, Cayman, French, Greek, Swedish, Ukrainian, Brazilian, Ghanaian, Syrian, Lebanese and Egyptian law.

 By virtue of their international character, Damien’s cases also typically involve jurisdictional battles, conflict of laws issues or questions concerning arbitral procedure, including those which give rise to arbitration-related proceedings in the English Courts.

 Acted for the Government of India in relation to a further series of challenges by both parties under section 67, 68 and 69 of the 1996 Act to the award which followed the remission in the previous Commercial Court proceedings: Reliance Industries Ltd and BG Exploration and Production India Ltd v The Union of India EWHC 263 (Commercial Court)